numical/script-ext-html-webpack-plugin/README.md

 Inlining
 --------
-Inlining javascript in `<script>` tags was introduced in v1.2.0 and is currently considered **experimental**.

-It has not been tested against complex use cases and feedback/issues would be much appreciated.

 Several notes and caveats apply:
 * This feature is for `<script>`'s only.
 If you wish to inline css please see the sister plugin [style-ext-html-webpack-plugin](https://github.com/numical/style-ext-html-webpack-plugin).